martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 way for clients to use non-initial values for settings even where 0.5-RTT data is not sent by the server.
-Clients that want the performance gains provided by the EARLY_DATA_SETTINGS setting, but do not want any exposure to replay attack can use early data and limit their use of that to their own connection preface, which carries no risk from replay.
+Clients that want the performance gains provided by the EARLY_DATA_SETTINGS setting, but do not want any exposure to replay attack can use early data and limit their use of that to sending the connection preface, which carries no risk from replay.

-# Settings in Early Data {#applicability}
+# Settings in Early Data {#applicable-settings}

 Some settings cannot apply during TLS early data.
 Other settings might represent too much of a risk of replay attack.
 For a setting to be usable in early data, a definition MUST be provided for how the value is handled.
-This definition MUST include either an analysis showing that use of the setting in early data is safe, or rules for how to manages the risk of replay attack arising from its use; see {{replay-ext}} for details.
+This definition MUST include either an analysis showing that use of the setting in early data is safe, or rules for managing the risk of replay attack arising from its use; see {{replay-ext}} for details.

 Exposure to replay attacks does not automatically disqualify settings from use with EARLY_DATA_SETTINGS.
 As noted in {{resumption}}, there is value in being